darkreader/darkreader.org/src/blog/posts/attention.md

 and affect Chrome and Firefox users.

-If you were using such an extension, or noticed some strange website behavoir, or remember getting an SMS security code when you were not trying to sign in somewhere, **RESET ALL YOUR PASSWORDS**, **REISSUE YOUR CARDS** or contact your bank.
+If you were using such an extension, or noticed some strange website behavior, or remember getting an SMS security code when you were not trying to sign in somewhere, **RESET ALL YOUR PASSWORDS**, **REISSUE YOUR CARDS** or contact your bank.
 Check your Google, Microsoft, Amazon, or banking account **activity history**.